Last Updated on December 24, 2022 by Natalia

-The beautiful ‘Blue City’ of Jodhpur is one of Rajasthan’s most popular travel destinations.
-It’s an essential inclusion on any Rajasthan itinerary thanks to the towering Mehrangarh Fort, the city’s many stepwells, the Umaid Bhawan Palace and more.
+The beautiful ‘Blue City’ of Jodhpur is one of Rajasthan’s most popular travel destination and a 2 day itinerary here allows you to see the best of this city.
+With the towering Mehrangarh Fort, the city’s many stepwells, the Umaid Bhawan Palace and more.
 There are plenty of great things to do and places to visit in Jodhpur which can be covered in just 2 days, giving you plenty of time to discover the other beautiful cities Rajasthan has to offer – from Jaisalmer to Jaipur to Udaipur!
 Cover the best of the city in a short space of time with this 2 day Jodhpur itinerary!

 2 Day Jodhpur Itinerary

 Spend day one of your 2 day Jodhpur itinerary exploring the sights of the Old City.
 Here you will find Mehrangarh Fort, the Clock Tower and the iconic blue houses that Jodhpur is famous for.